wp-plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.5.3 =

+* Truncation fix: Tweet not truncated if no template tags in use.
+* Now sanitizing titles and categories when using for Google analytics
+* Updated Italian translation, added Catalan translation.

 = 2.5.2 =